 I don’t know if there is anything more photo worthy than a beautiful sunset.
 They never cease to amaze me as I witness the beauty that God creates with the sky as his canvas.
 They are always different and even change as the sun sets further and further into the horizon.
-So how do you make sure you get the right shot to create sunset photos on canvas?
+So how do you make sure you get the right shot to create sunset wall art prints on canvas?
 Well, there are several ways to go about it (depending on your style).
 I will share the way I approach getting dramatic sunset photos.

 Let’s first talk about what makes a good sunset to photograph.
 Again, this is all personal opinion.
 To me I like drama in the sky.
 Clouds can provide this drama, but it could just be the colors produced by the sunset.

 Timing is key.
-If your goal is printing sunset photos on canvas then pay attention to the sky.
+If your goal is printing sunset prints on canvas then pay attention to the sky.
 This is one reason I always try to travel with a camera.
 You never know when the chance to catch a great sunset will be.
 From the moment a sunset begins there are photo opportunities.
 As the sun gets progressively lower you will notice that the sunset will fade and become bluer.
 If you have the time to capture the entire sunset that is fantastic.
 You have a wide range of time to get your shot.
 If you are just grabbing and going then there are a few other tricks to do in camera to make sure you get the most dramatic sunset shot possible.

 While you can get some great sunset photos from your iPhone or Samsung there are some limitations.
 There is some fine tuning that only a DSLR can provide.
 If you do have a DSLR the best setting to shoot sunsets (and everything in my opinion) is in Manual mode.
 To get more dramatic sunset photos, especially in the early part of one, is to underexpose.
 The easiest way to do that with your DSLR is to shoot in Manual mode.